 Precaution: Do not use coconut oil just after you get the sunburn.
 It will trap the heat inside your skin and make it difficult to heal.
 Wait for about at least one day before you apply coconut oil on your sunburned skin.
-You should, anyways, use water as the first measure when treating sunburn.
+You should, anyway, use water as the first measure when treating sunburn.

 5. Cucumber for Sunburn

 The very cool cucumbers are 96% water and the rest is also a rich treasure of beneficial nutrients, mostly alkaline forming minerals including vitamins A and C, folate, manganese, molybdenum, potassium, silica, sulfur among others.
-This summer vegetable belonging to melon family has natural antioxidant and analgesic properties.
-All these components and properties of cucumber makes it an excellent remedy for skin conditions including sunburn.
+This summer vegetable belonging to a melon family has natural antioxidant and analgesic properties.
+All these components and properties of cucumber make it an excellent remedy for skin conditions including sunburn.
 Cucumber soothes and cools and also repairs your UV rays damaged inflamed skin in the most effective manner.